 Walking Through the Gates

-As the college kicks off the new year each fall, the freshmen class walks through the red brick gates in front of College Hall to start their Simpson Experience.
+As the college kicks off the new year each fall, the freshman class walks through the red brick gates in front of College Hall to start their Simpson Experience.
 In late spring, the senior class ceremoniously marches through the same gates, symbolizing a full circle journey on graduation day.

 Yell Like Hell